Succession – the Murdoch family reach a deal

-The New York Times article is based on documents obtained of the trial record, most of the briefs, all the rulings and the full transcript of the trial itself, including private messages between family members that were entered as evidence.
+Before the deal, the New York Times detailed a secret legal battle – perhaps more dramatic than the HBO tv series Succession – based on documents obtained of a trial record, most of the briefs, all the rulings and the full transcript of the trial itself, including private messages between family members that were entered as evidence.

 The case was originally filed under seal in Nevada, a state known for its favourable estate-planning laws, to ensure that it would remain out of public view.